Part of Kathy Caprino’s series “Accessing The Most Powerful You”

 In the end, it’s impossible to network powerfully when you hate what you do.

-But without building a powerful support community that can help you grow, and without expanding your network of colleagues past and current, you’ll severely limit your access to exciting new opportunities and roles.
-So you need to find at least one aspect of your work that you can feel excited to talk about.
+Without building a powerful support community that can help you grow, and without expanding your network of colleagues past and current, you’ll severely limit your access to exciting new opportunities and roles.
+You need to find at least one aspect of your work that you can feel excited to talk about.

 Power Gap 5: Acquiescing Instead of Saying “STOP!”